List of book-burning incidents: Iconoclast writings (by Byzantine authorities)

 Following the "Triumph of Orthodoxy" in 843, when the Byzantine Iconoclasts were decisively defeated and the worship of Icons formally restored, the Byzantine secular and religious authorities destroyed almost all Iconoclast writings, making it difficult for modern researchers to determine what exactly were the Iconoclasts' reasons to oppose the use of icons in Christian worship.

-Book Burnings in Ummayad Al-Andalus
+Book Burnings in Umayyad Al-Andalus

-The Ummayad Caliph, Abd al-Rahman III, condemned the works of Muhammad ibn Masarra (died 931), a local scholar interested in kalam and sufism, in a series of decrees as heretical; causing ibn Massara's books to be burnt in the courtyard of the Great Mosque of Cordoba in 961.
+The Umayyad Caliph, Abd al-Rahman III, condemned the works of Muhammad ibn Masarra (died 931), a local scholar interested in kalam and sufism, in a series of decrees as heretical; causing ibn Massara's books to be burnt in the courtyard of the Great Mosque of Cordoba in 961.
 This event sets a precedent for later Muslim book burnings for jurists and rulers in Spain and the Maghreb.
 As such, al-Manṣūr replicated this act by burning books from the library of the caliph al-Hakam II in order to demonstrate his commitment to Islam, gain popular favor and cement his own rule.